QuadSpinner/Gaea-Docs/source/Guide/X-Developers/2-Create-Bridge.md

 Gaea can be used as a silent processor from other applications from the command line.

 {.WARNING}
 > The end-user must have a Professional or Enterprise edition of Gaea.
-If you wish to redistribute the Gaea Engine with your application, please contact us.

 ### Core Concept